kinanbezem7/DCP/README.md

 MILESTONE 4
 Generate a unit test file in order to check the datatypes of the outputs of each method in the Scraper class.
 Generate a integration test file in order to check the file integrety of the saved data

+MILESTONE 5
+Uploaded raw data into s3 bucket using boto3
+Uploaded tabular data to RDS using psycopg2 and sqlalchemy Option to upload image data directly to s3